CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     # To change port of cubrid_port_id to avoid port conflict
     cubrid_port_id=1850

-    # In order to simulate the scenario customer use
+    # To simulate the scenario customer use
     ha_mode=yes

     # To reduce the lock wait time to fast testing execution